arnab000007/Walmart-Sale-Forecasting/README.md

     pickle.dump(model, file)
 ```

-Let’s find the feature importance of the XGBoost regressor model for the same Store and Department for which we have seen in case Random Forest regressor.
+Let’s find the feature importance of the XGBoost regressor model for the same Store and Department for which we have seen in the case of Random Forest regressor.

 ```python
  with open('Models/XGBoost/XGB_1_1V1.pkl', 'rb') as file: